 I get that you are sad and maybe even feeling depressed about getting old, so be gentle with yourself.
 Take some time to love and honor the ‘present you’ and write her a love letter.

 Remind her how beautiful she is and how amazing her life is.
 Go back and reminisce about all the fun things you did in your life and all the fun things you have yet to do but will do.

 5 Be grateful for how far you’ve come

 Remember to be grateful and feel blessed for how far you’ve come, where you are in life now, and all the wonderful opportunities the future still holds for you.
 I’m going to safely assume that you may have lost a friend or two by now, maybe even your spouse, but you’re still here, full of life.

 Don’t waste that life or what time you have left.
 Be grateful for where you are and the road that got you this far.
 Gratitude always brings joy and inner peace.

 6 Toss out all the ‘getting older’ rules

-Toss out all the ‘growing old’ rules and do whatever the **ck you want!!
+Toss out all the ‘growing old’ rules and do whatever the heck you want!!
 Wanna wear mini skirts?
 Do it.
 Wanna dye your hair pink?
 Do that too.
-You think people will laugh?
+Do you think people will laugh?
 Who cares.
 This is your life, not theirs.
 You live the rest of it for you.

 7 Try to look on the bright side